-12 European Baby Names About to Blow Up in the U.S.
+12 European Baby Names About to Be Huge in the U.S.

-When you’re pregnant for the first time, it’s an overwhelming combination of pure bliss fused with simultaneous anxiety, fear, and excitement—an overwhelming mix of emotions that words fail to describe.
-Aside from preparing yourself (and the family home) for this magical new arrival, you also have to choose a name.
-For some parents, this is an easy decision: Either they’ve had it picked out their whole life or they want to honor a family elder by carrying their name through the generations.
+When you're pregnant for the first time, you feel an overwhelming combination of pure bliss fused with simultaneous anxiety, fear, and excitement—an overwhelming mix of emotions words cannot describe.
+Aside from preparing yourself (and your home) for this magical new arrival, you also have to choose a name.
+For some parents, this is an easy decision: They've either had it picked out their whole life or they want to honor a family member.

-For many others, it’s a nine-month search through books, websites, family members, friends, countries, and even popular culture to find The One that will define their bundle of joy for the rest of their lives.
-It’s a big decision.
-Inspired by our friends at PureWow, we looked abroad for some interesting European baby names we think will be big in the U.S. Of course, these are purely suggestions and we’d love to know what your favorites are, so be sure to leave them in the comments.
-Since we’ve already uncovered some of our favorite French baby names (including under-the-radar ones), here are a few more picks from Italy, Poland, Spain, and more.
+For many others, it's a nine-month search through books, websites, family members, friends, countries, and even popular culture to find the one that will define their bundle of joy for the rest of their lives.
+It's a big decision.
+Inspired by our friends at PureWow, we looked abroad for some interesting European baby names we think will soon be big in the U.S. Since we've already uncovered some of our favorite French baby names (including under-the-radar ones), here are a few more picks from Italy, Poland, Spain, and more.

 Meaning: If you already love the names Lily and Louise, you'll adore Lilou, a cute combination of the two.
 We also love that this French baby name can't be shortened into anything else.
 So classic and pretty, just like the French.

-Meaning: We are big fans of popular Italian blogger Chiara Ferragni of The Blonde Salad, but aside from her great fashion sense, she also has a powerful name.
-Chiara means “light” in Italian.
-This is a perfect representation of the shining light your baby girl will be in your lives and for many others throughout her own.
+Meaning: We're big fans of popular Italian blogger Chiara Ferragni of The Blonde Salad, but aside from her great fashion sense, she also has a powerful name.
+Chiara means "light" in Italian.
+This is a perfect representation of the shining light your baby will be in your lives and for many others throughout her own.

 Meaning: According to SheKnows, Èlena translates to "shining light" or "the bright one," which is exactly what your child will be in your life.
 Take a page from the Greeks and give your newborn this European baby name.